What first time homebuyers need to know about homeowners insurance when shopping for a policy to protect their new investment - their first house.

 According to the Insurance Information Institute, most homeowners policies include possession coverage for 50 to 70 percent of your structure/dwelling coverage.

 Is that enough for you?
 That's a personal decision.
-You will need to create an inventory list of your possessions to decide.
+You'll need to create an inventory list of your possessions to decide.
 If you think you require more coverage than provided, you can always purchase higher limits.

-It's important to know the difference between Actual Cash Value and Replacement Cost, because it determines how your insurance company values your possessions when they are damaged.
+It's important to know the difference between Actual Cash Value and Replacement Cost.
+That's because it determines how your insurance company values your possessions when they're damaged.
 Replacement cost is the amount it costs to replace an item with the same item after a loss.
 Actual Cash Value (ACV) uses the current market value to replace items.

 ACV takes depreciation into account, while replacement cost does not.
 So older items and possessions will naturally lose value over time under ACV.
 Insurers calculate ACV by subtracting an items depreciation from its replacement cost.